 When the inspector visits, is it in order to have my mentor sit in on the feedback session?

-What happens where the inspector has recommended that the NQT needs more time to develop and demonstrate his/her teaching skills?
+What happens when the inspector has recommended that the NQT needs more time to develop and demonstrate his/her teaching skills?
 Does the process start all over again?

-No. The probationary process continues.
-The decision regarding the number of inspection visits required (one or two visits) will be at the discretion of the inspector.
+Ø No. The probationary process continues.
 Where the probationary period is extended beyond the normal service requirements, it is the responsibility of the teacher to take the necessary steps to complete the probation process immediately on commencing reckonable service in a school in the following school year.
 Where two inspection visits have already occurred in the school year, such teachers may not apply for an additional inspection visit within the same school year.

 Following the successful completion of the professional competence and the service aspects of probation, what happens next?

-The completion of the induction/probation period is subject to both service and professional competence requirements.
-For the 2016/17 school year, the service requirement for teachers in non-Droichead settings in primary schools is 100 days of teaching.
+Ø The completion of the induction/probation period is subject to both service and professional competence requirements.
+For the 2019/20 school year, the service requirement for teachers engaging in the probationary process is 100 days of teaching.
 The Inspectorate will provide the teacher with written confirmation (via email through LEC) that s/he has demonstrated satisfactory professional competence.

 Will the board of management get a copy of the Statement of Satisfactory Completion of the Professional Competence Requirement for Probation or the written inspection report?